A Detailed Guide to the Strasbourg Christmas Market 2024

 Other options included choucroute (sauerkraut), creamy potatoes, spaetzle (a type of small noodle made with fresh eggs), creamy mushrooms, and curried sausages.
 A lot of these dishes utilized cream, bacon, and onions, so you know they were delicious!

-This market also had one of the only stands in the city that offered drinks in mugs – the two choices were a red boot mug or a clear, silvery mug.
+This market also had one of the only stands in the city that offered drinks in mugs – the choices were a red boot mug, a blue boot mug, or a clear, silvery mug.

 Market 2: Le Grand Sapin